The Ultimate Guide to Flexographic Quality.

 FIRST seeks to understand customers’ graphic requirements for reproduction and translates those aesthetic requirements into specifications for each phase of the flexographic printing process, including: customers, designers, prepress providers, raw material and equipment suppliers, and printers.
 Its intention is to provide all participants in the flexographic reproduction process with a common set of guidelines, tutorials and data that can be used as communication and production tools.

-FIRST is a set of specifications, not standards.
 When followed, these specifications facilitate producing a predictable, consistent result.
 The process and specifications supported intend:

 What’s Inside FIRST 6.0?